- Study Abroad

 Conservation Biology offers you a thorough introduction to the science of conservation biology combined with experiential learning in terrestrial and marine systems of conservation concern.
 You’ll master the theories behind conservation solutions, and address concepts such as habitat loss and fragmentation, population biology, land use, and reserve design and management.
 The course runs concurrently with the terrestrial and marine ecology courses, such that conservation problems and approaches are considered simultaneously with the aspects of the basic biology, ecology and natural history of these systems.
 This course exposes the multidisciplinary and complex nature of conservation problems, and the interplay among their biological, physical, social and economic drivers.
 Emphasis is place on the need for pairing conservation with sustainable development in the context of the rural communities and locally-run reserves we visit.

 Lecture topics include the relative strengths of ex-situ and in-situ approaches, the design and placement of reserves, the management of protected areas and their buffer zones, the effects of forest fragmentation on plant and animal communities, integration of rural communities in conservation planning and reserve management, the contribution of sustainable agriculture to preservation of biodiversity and landscape connectivity.
-Field activities include visits to Ecuadorian protected areas and the comparison between national parks, ecological reserves, and other designations; we visit Ceiba conservation sites at the El Pahuma Orchid Reserve and Lalo Loor Dry Forest, where you will have an opportunity to interview landowners and staff about the challenges they’ve confronted and the successes they have enjoyed.
+Field activities include visits to Ecuadorian protected areas and the comparison between national parks, ecological reserves, and other designations; we visit Ceiba’s first conservation site, the El Pahuma Orchid Reserve, where you will have an opportunity to interview landowners and staff about the challenges they’ve confronted and the successes they have enjoyed.
 (3 credits)